GautamGupta/bb-legacy-plugins/after-the-deadline/trunk/readme.txt

 == Upgrade Notice ==

-= 1.5 (xx-0x-10) =
+= 1.5 (12-02-10) =
 Upgraded AtD/jQuery, added some more features and fixed bugs.
+Now no need of API key.
 Do not upgrade if you are using bbPress 0.9.

 = 1.4 (17-01-10) =
 Upgraded AtD/jQuery, added some more features and fixed bugs.